-If jaundice lasts past the first week of life in a breastfed baby who is otherwise healthy, the condition may be called "breast milk jaundice."
+- If jaundice seen after the first week of life in a breastfed baby who is otherwise healthy, the condition may be called "breast milk jaundice."

-Bilirubin is a yellow pigment that is created as the body gets rid of old red blood cells.
+Bilirubin is a yellow pigment that is produced as the body recycles old red blood cells.
 The liver helps break down bilirubin so that it can be removed from the body in the stool.

 It can be normal for newborn babies to be a little yellow between days 1 and 5 of life.
-The color usually peaks around day 3 or 4.
+The color most often peaks around day 3 or 4.

 - Factors in a mother's milk that help a baby absorb bilirubin from the intestine